-You should, therefore, consider using active voice when contemplating how to start a paragraph.
-Active voice equally makes each sentence look concise and positive, as well as make it look assertive.
+You should, therefore, consider using an active voice when contemplating how to start a paragraph.
+Active voice equally makes each sentence look concise and positive, as well as makes it look assertive.

 Let me give you a minute to pick which one of these two sentences is more engaging and easier to read.

 Answer: sentence A which is in an active voice sounds more engaging, and concise than sentence B which is in the passive voice.

 There are instances where passive voices are better ways to start a paragraph than active voices.
 This is usually the case when writing a novel or a mystery story.
 At such times, you may place more emphasis on, for example, the person that was killed than the killer.

 In most instances, crime reporters are written in passive voice rather than active voice; this is so because the reporter may not have all the facts ready at the time of filing the report.
 Consequently, words to begin a paragraph can depend on the type of writing.

 Passive voice is equally the preferred tone of writing when writing reports about scientific findings since it helps to exclude the opinions of the writer from the paper.